Superfund: CERCLA Innocent Landowner Defense

-CERCLA Innocent Landowner Defense refers to the “Comprehensive Environmental Response, Compensation, and Liability Act” (CERCLA).
-The CERCLA policy was passed on December 11 in 1980, following the realization that historical hazardous waste disposal and materials handling practices were grossly negligent.
+Superfund is CERCLA which is an acronym for “Comprehensive Environmental Response, Compensation, and Liability Act.”
+The CERCLA Innocent Landowner Defense policy was passed on December 11 in 1980, following the realization that historical hazardous waste disposal and materials handling practices were grossly negligent.
 The law grants Federal authorities to directly address and respond to the release (or threat of release) of hazardous substances.
 Particularly those which threaten human health or the environment.
-In particular, the act aims to identify responsible parties and facilitate cleanup of the contamination.
-Updated February 8, 2019.
+In particular, the act aims to identify responsible parties and facilitate remediation of the contamination.
+Updated April 8, 2020.

-Geo Forward is not a law firm, and does not intend to provide legal advice under any capacity.
-This page contains general information sourced from various government online sources.
+Geo Forward is not a law firm and does not intend to provide legal advice under any capacity.
+This page contains general information sourced from various government online sources, about CERCLA.
 All respective sources are linked to key terms within this page.
 For all legal advice, Geo Forward recommends consulting an attorney competent in the areas of environmental law.

 National Priorities List

 Sites that identify as part of CERCLA become part of a listing within the Environmental Protection Agency’s “National Priorities List.”
-The EPA will work to identify responsible parties prior to commencing cleanup activities.
-Responsible parties can be past or present property owners, tenants, operators, waste and hazardous materials transporters, and generators.
+The EPA will work to identify responsible parties prior to commencing with remedial action plans.
+Responsible parties can be passed or present property owners, tenants, operators, waste and hazardous materials transporters, and generators.
 The EPA may begin cleanup actions itself if responsible parties are not compliant.
 But, it will exhaust all options to hold the responsible parties liable for the costs.

 Two types of response actions are authorized by CERCLA.

-- Short-term actions occur where prompt response is absolutely necessary.
+- Short-term actions occur where a prompt response is absolutely necessary.

 - Long-term actions occur where there are dangers that do not immediately threat human health.
 These risks are typically subject to reduction by ongoing remediation, for permanent and long-term solutions.